 Post Oak Labs works with commercial banks, central banks, and large corporates to design, evaluate, and deploy tokenized account-to-account payment rails, the bank-grade settlement layer that operates above consumer fast-payment systems and below traditional correspondent banking.
-Our team has built production systems in this space, led blockchain payment programs at the senior level inside major global institutions, and advised central banks directly on digital currency infrastructure.
+Our team has direct production experience in this space, led blockchain payment programs at the senior level inside major global institutions, and advised central banks directly on digital currency infrastructure.
 The advisory practice comes out of that operational experience directly.

 Market Signals